dave31415/univ/README.md

 and asks them to choose a country.

-Then it asks them whether they prefer a university with more males or more females or do not care.
-(TODO, perhaps change this to use some other measure rather than the traditional gender choice)
+Then it asks them whether they prefer a university with more graduate students or more undergraduates or do not care.

 Then it prompts them about which of the three scores to rank by: teaching, international, or research.